 While you’re working on achieving those results, make sure that you keep track of them (in a place that isn’t your company’s dashboards).
 Do you know your quota attainment numbers from the past two years?
 How have your Product Manager skills contributed to reducing churn or improving adoption?

-Plenty of people have made the mistake of assuming that don’t need to keep their resume up to date with their recent accomplishments—and then wind up scrambling, or using inaccurate metrics on their resumes.
+Plenty of people have made the mistake of assuming that they don’t need to keep their resume up to date with their recent accomplishments—and then wind up scrambling, or using inaccurate metrics on their resumes.

 Set yourself two calendar reminders right now: one at the end of each month, and one at the end of each quarter.
 Spend 15 minutes listing your accomplishments (with metrics), and keep those notes in a secure place.